rrwbec/humans-in-the-loop/Illustrated Summary.md

 <img src="assets/images/fig-summary-clip.png" width="500"/>

 #### Ingredients
 Clips contain observable phenomena which are represented using particular ingredients.
 Each ingredient will be handled by a subsystem that specialises in that ingredient, e.g. spatial geometry.

+> Note: motion may be a vector only and therefore an actual time delta is not needed clips.

 All clips include the emotion of the observer, though this emotion may be neutral.